PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Tutorials/Making a game (Scratch)/english.md

 ![scratch final game](./Assets/scratch_final_game.gif)

 # Scratch, a puzzle piece language
-Lets use a program*ing language called Scratch, that automatically makes sure we write our programs with correct syntax, because getting used to a programming languages syntax can be... interesting.
+Lets use a programing language called Scratch, that automatically makes sure we write our programs with correct syntax, because getting used to a programming languages syntax can be... interesting.

 (remember we need syntax so that a *compiler* (or interpreter) can figure out how to convert our words into instructions for the computer).